 Source Port Picked by originator of packet.
 Dest.
 Port Picked by destination machine (69 for RRQ or WRQ).

-Length Number of bytes in packet after Datagram header.
+Length Number of bytes in UDP packet, including UDP header.
 Checksum Reference 2 describes rules for computing checksum.
+(The implementor of this should be sure that the correct algorithm is used here.)
 Field contains zero if unused.